HSBC, Santander cut 2017 Mexico growth outlook on Trump risk

 Trump has threatened to unwind a free trade deal with Mexico and to block money sent home by migrant workers in the United States to pay for a wall on the border between the two countries.

 Mexico sends around four-fifths of its exports to the United States, its top trading partner.
-U.S.-Mexico trade totaled more than $580 billion last year.
+U.S.-Mexico trade totalled more than $580 billion last year.

 "The result of the U.S. election is likely to have a significant impact on economic activity in Mexico in the coming years," HSBC economist Alexis Milo wrote.